quintel/etsource/PLANNING.markdown

 ## Current situation (IST analysis)

-In order to understand what we are replacing, we should thing about the curent responsabilities of the InputExcel and the Datasets.
+In order to understand what we are replacing, we should think about the curent responsabilities of the InputExcel and the Datasets.

 ### InputExcel

 The InputExcel file has the following responsibilities:
 * Defining
-  * `converters`, amongst which "final demand"
+  * `converters`, among others "final demand"
   * `links`
   * `energy_balance_groups`
 * Defining the structure of the graph
   * (between which converters?, what kind of links?)
-* Calculating the Final Energy Demand back to Usefull Energy Demand
+* Calculating Useful Energy Demand from Final Energy Demand
-* Taking input from a 'Dataset' and use that for defining attributes
+* Taking input from a 'Dataset' and using that for defining attributes

 ### Datasets

-Currenly, the datasets are another Excel files, many of them are outdated.
+Currenly, the datasets are (yet more) Excel files, many of them are outdated.
 They basically list and permutate attributes for Converters and links (shared), put them in one big column which can be copy-pasted (or linked) to the InputExcel.